rporotti/daily-cat-videos/README.md

 ## AWS

 Why do we need AWS after all?
-Well, every time that the bot gets reset, we completely lose our info on the user who subscripted to our nice bot!
+Well, every time that the bot gets reset, we completely lose our info on the user who subscribed to our nice bot!
 In order to do so, we need to save the info somewhere, and this is where AWS S3 comes into play.

 First, you need to create a free account on AWS.
 Then, generate an API key [here](https://console.aws.amazon.com/iam/home?region=eu-central-1#/security_credentials)